RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: WOL list corruption when removing an entry in some browsers
    - FIXED: No longer forward packets with a LAN IP as destination (Asus bug, fixed CDRouter test firewall_2)
+   - FIXED: IPv6 WAN would have the wrong prefix length (Asus bug, patch submitted by PiotrKa)

 3.0.0.4.270.24